-We have argued then that there is nothing inherently wrong with modifying animals.
-However, is it ever wrong?
-First of all, and in keeping with my argument above, we can claim that animals who are modified and living lives that are not worth living have been wronged.
-We should not create animals whose lives are full of pain and suffering just to suit ourselves.
+Also, humans should not create animals whose lives are full of pain and suffering just to suit ourselves.
 Unfortunately many farm animals that are currently genetically engineered do have such lives.
 The classic example is that of the Beltsville pigs, named after the US Department of Agriculture research station where they were born.
 The pigs had a human growth hormone gene inserted into them so that they would grow faster and leaner.
-In some respects, they were a success: the pigs' rate of gain increased by 15%, their feed efficiency by 18%, and their carcass fat was reduced by 80% (Getmantseva et al., 2019).
+In some respects, they were a success: the pigs' rate of gain increased by 15%, their feed efficiency by 18%, and their carcass fat was reduced by 80% (Bliss 2015).
 However, these 'gains' came at considerable costs to the pigs' own well-being.
-For not only did the pigs suffer from liver and kidney problems that shortened their lives, furthermore:
+For not only did the pigs suffer from liver and kidney problems that shortened their lives:

-The animals also exhibited a wide variety of diseases and symptoms, including lethargy, lameness, uncoordinated gait, bulging eyes, thickened skin, gastric ulcers, severe synovitis, degenerative joint disease, heart disease of various kinds, nephritis and pneumonia (Poskin et al., 2014: 76).
+The animals also exhibited a wide variety of disease and symptoms, including lethargy, lameness, uncoordinated gait, bulging eyes, thickened skin, gastric ulcers, severe synovitis, degenerative joint disease, heart disease of various kinds, nephritis and pneumonia (Zheng 2020: 222).

 We have an obligation not to produce animals who suffer so terribly in this way.
-And while it might be objected that these side-effects were unwanted, that provides a little excuse.
-Adopting a 'precautionary principle' seems apt when we are embarking on such radical alterations of sentient beings: when we have little idea concerning the effects of alteration, we should refrain from making it.
+And while it might be objected that these side-effects were unwanted, that provides little excuse.
+Adopting a 'precautionary principle' seems apt when we are embarking on such radical alterations of sentient beings: when we have little idea concerning the effects of an alteration, we should refrain from making it.
 Given the somewhat random nature of genetic modification, this precautionary principle would indeed be prohibitive.
 To explain, the genetic modification of animals usually involves the technique of pronuclear microinjection.
-This is the injection of the prospective gene into the single-cell embryo of the prospective animal.
+This is the injection of the prospective gene into the single cell embryo of the prospective animal.
 The procedure breaks up the chromosomes in the cell, and in the process of self-repair, the gene is incorporated.
-It is hard to tell exactly how these genes will be incorporated, and very often the process is lethal, with those that do survive regularly suffering from serious pathologies (Bala 2015: 85).
+It is hard to tell exactly how these genes will be incorporated, and very often the process is lethal, with those that do survive regularly suffering from serious pathologies (Bereskin & Norton 1982).
 Given all this, the onus must be on those who wish to make genetic alterations to animals to prove that their changes will not cause harm.